Georgetown (Washington, D.C.): 17th century

+18th century

-George Gordon constructed a tobacco inspection house along the Potomac in approximately 1745.
-The site was already a tobacco trading post when the inspection house was built.
+In approximately 1745, George Gordon constructed a tobacco inspection house along the Potomac River on a site that was already a tobacco trading post when the inspection house was built.
 Warehouses, wharves, and other buildings were then constructed around the inspection house, and it quickly became a small community.
-It did not take long before Georgetown grew into a thriving port, facilitating trade and shipments of goods from colonial Maryland.
+Georgetown grew as thriving port, facilitating trade and shipments of goods to and from the colonial-era Province of Maryland.

-In 1751, the legislature of the Province of Maryland authorized the purchase of 60 acre of land from Gordon and George Beall at the price of £280.
+In 1751, the legislature of the Province of Maryland authorized the purchase of 60 acre of land from Gordon and George Beall for £280.
 A survey of the town was completed in February 1752.

-Since Georgetown was founded during the reign of George II of Great Britain, some speculate that the town was named after him.
-Another theory is that the town was named after its founders, George Gordon and George Beall.
-The Maryland Legislature formally issued a charter and incorporated the town in 1789.
-(Although Georgetown was never officially made a city, it was later referred to as the "City of Georgetown" in several 19th-century acts of Congress.)
-Robert Peter, an early area merchant in the tobacco trade, became Georgetown's first mayor in 1790.
+Georgetown was founded during the reign of King George II, and some speculate that the town was named after him.
+A second theory is that the town was named after its founders, George Gordon and George Beall.
+The Maryland Legislature issued a charter and incorporated the town in 1789.
+Although Georgetown was never officially made a city, it was later referred to as the "City of Georgetown" in several 19th-century Acts of Congress.
+Robert Peter, an early area merchant in the tobacco trade, became the town's first mayor in 1790.

-Col. John Beatty established the first church in Georgetown, a Lutheran church on High Street.
+John Beatty established the first church in Georgetown, a Lutheran church on High Street.
 Stephen Bloomer Balch established a Presbyterian church in 1784.
-In 1795, the Trinity Catholic Church was built, along with a parish school-house.
+A Catholic Church, Trinity Catholic Church, was built in 1795, along with a parish school-house.
 Construction of St. John's Episcopal Church began in 1797 but paused for financial reasons until 1803, and the church was finally consecrated in 1809.
 Banks in Georgetown included the Farmers and Mechanics Bank, which was established in 1814.
 Other banks included the Bank of Washington, Patriotic Bank, Bank of the Metropolis, and the Union and Central Banks of Georgetown.

 Newspapers in Georgetown included the Republican Weekly Ledger, which was the first paper, started in 1790.
 The Sentinel was first published in 1796 by Green, English & Co.
 Charles C. Fulton began publishing the Potomac Advocate, which was started by Thomas Turner.
 Other newspapers in Georgetown included the Georgetown Courier and the Federal Republican.
 William B. Magruder, the first postmaster, was appointed on February 16, 1790, and in 1795, a custom house was established on Water Street.
 General James M. Lingan served as the first collector of the port.

 In the 1790s, City Tavern, the Union Tavern, and the Columbian Inn opened and were popular throughout the 19th century.
-Of these taverns, only the City Tavern remains today, as a private social club (the City Tavern Club) located near the corner of Wisconsin Avenue and M Street.
+Among these taverns, only the City Tavern remains today, serving as a private social club and known as City Tavern Club, located near the corner of Wisconsin Avenue and M Street.